 6 Tips to Onboard New Sales Reps More Effectively

 The first thing you need to understand about onboarding new sales reps is that it isn’t a one-day event; it’s a process that can last six months to a year.
 (Really.)

-With that in mind, you need to define and standardize an onboarding process that’s designed with the long-term in mind.
+With that in mind, you need to define and standardize an onboarding process that’s designed for the long-term.
 What specific actions does each new hire need to complete in the first week?
 Which training courses do they need to complete in the first month?
 What should they hope to accomplish within the first quarter?

 “Our sales team members are the face of the company in the market, and it’s so important to set them up for success,” says Deborah Hanamura, Executive Director of Sales & Marketing for Paladino and Company.
 “We created a structured onboarding checklist with recommended time periods so that we can begin to schedule the onboarding activities before the new team member even starts:

 - The early days emphasize company culture and include meetings with leaders from each sub-team or division in the company.
 We cover foundational lessons about our brand, service offerings, company history, and additional context to help them understand the company better.

 - The next phase moves into products and services education.
 We review product descriptions, sales playbooks, and scopes of work for standard projects.